-Any employee who is responsible for vehicles, drivers, or driving; the President, Vice Presidents, Vice Provosts, and Deans, as well as supervisors and Approving Budget Managers who supervise an employee with driving responsibilities.
+Any employee who is responsible for vehicles, drivers, or driving; the members of the Leadership Team, as well as supervisors and Business Managers who supervise an employee with such responsibilities.

 Safe drivers know how to operate a vehicle properly.
 They do not make the common driving errors that cause most accidents.
 They also have learned to compensate for the lack of skill and attention of other drivers on the road who may otherwise involve them in an accident.
 Safe drivers can recognize accident causing situations and take corrective actions to prevent them.